indico/indico-user-docs/user_guide/survey_results.md

 ![](/assets/survey_schedule.png)

-Click on _Switch to display view_, and then on “Fill out” on the right, to access the survey.
+Click on _Switch to display view_, and then on _Fill out_ on the right, to access the survey.

 ![](/assets/survey_fillout.png)